cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 # Group 2 Starting Pitch
 ## Problem
-- No specific tools in the market for students (all other options are generic with way too many auxiliary features that can overwhelm first time journallers)
+- There are no specific tools in the market meant for students (all other options are generic with way too many auxiliary features that can overwhelm first-time journallers)

 - Too many links for classes to keep track of (to include zoom links, and all the different sites that instructors may use)